CrazyRedMachine/NostalgiaIO/README.md

 ### HID Lights

 All panel lights can be controlled with HID messages.
 Lightmodes and palette can be selected with HID messages as well.
-The HID lights are accessible in MIDI and Multitouch mode but cannot be accessed while in native mode.
+The HID lights are accessible in MIDI and Multitouch under win7 but cannot be accessed while in native mode or multitouch under win10.

 #### Light modes and palettes